johnfairh/Bebop/Fw2020/test/notes.md

 * As XL, no aux nav

 MD
-* As LG, max 250px iwdth
+* As LG, max 250px iwdth, no coverage

 SM
-* Titlebar with hamburger, no coverage, lang/icons/locale
+* Titlebar with hamburger, no coverage, lang/icons/trans
 * Separate searchbar
 * Breadcrumbs, Article, Footer
 * Fullwidth Nav when popped up